 In terms of federal funding, local streets and roads preservation is eligible for Surface Transportation Block Grant Program (STP) funding through the One Bay Area Grant (OBAG) program.
-In the first cycle of OBAG funding (OBAG 1), which covers FY 2012-13 through FY 2016-17, 26% of the available funds were committed to local streets and roads rehabilitation projects.
-A significant number of additional local streets and roads preservation projects are likely to be funded through the second round of OBAG (OBAG 2) which is currently underway; these funds will be programmed into the 2017 TIP as projects are selected and approved.
+In the second cycle of OBAG funding (OBAG 2), which covers FY 2017-18 through FY 2021-22, approximately 33% of the available funds were committed to local streets and roads rehabilitation projects.